CPC data not collected

 Alternatively, you can pass the parameters in the URL to the redirect's target page.
 When the Analytics tracking code on the target page reads the parameters in the URL, it will associate the session with the proper campaign information.

-When an AdWords account is using auto-tagging, AdWords will append a click ID parameter to ad destination URLs.
-Analytics uses this parameter to retrieve attribution information from AdWords.
+When a Google Ads account is using auto-tagging, Google Ads will append a click ID parameter to ad destination URLs.
+Analytics uses this parameter to retrieve attribution information from Google Ads.
 This parameter is called a GCLID.

 How the GCLID gets dropped

-If an AdWords ad destination URL redirects to a second URL, then the redirect must transfer the GCLID to the second URL.
-If the redirect doesn't transfer the GCLID, Analytics can't tell that the session came from an AdWords click.
+If a Google Ads ad destination URL redirects to a second URL, then the redirect must transfer the GCLID to the second URL.
+If the redirect doesn't transfer the GCLID, Analytics can't tell that the session came from a Google Ads click.

 If your ad destination URLs redirect to secondary destinations, make sure that your ad destination logic properly transfers Analytics-related campaign parameters to their secondary destinations.